ColinHDev/VanillaHopper/README.md

 In pm4, hopper blocks were implemented to have an inventory.
 But the logic for pushing, pulling and picking up items was missing nonetheless.
 This plugin aims to add this logic to the hopper.

+### Optimizations
+Normally a hopper should run a block update every tick to reduce and check its cooldown if it has expired.
+Because it is highly inefficient to update all loaded hoppers every tick, just for letting them reduce their cooldown by one, the block update of hoppers is always scheduled to the expiration of their cooldown and not directly the next tick.
+To prevent any issues with the cooldown, hoppers are saving in which tick they were lastly updated to prevent them from updating too early.

+### Customizations
+Customizations can be done in the `config.yml` in the plugin's `plugin_data` folder:
+- `hopper.transferCooldown`: `8`
+  - The default cooldown of hoppers in Minecraft is 8 ticks.
+To in- or decrease the cooldown, you can just edit this number.
+- `hopper.itemsPerUpdate`: `1`
+  - Normally a hopper only pushes one item and pulls or picks up one per update.
+You can specify how many items a hopper will try to push, pull or pick up when updated.
+    This can be useful if you increased the cooldown of hoppers but want to keep the same "item per tick" ratio.
+- `hopper.alwaysSetCooldown`: `false`
+  - A hopper is normally only set on cooldown if it either pushed, pulled or picked up an item in an update.
+If it couldn't, it would receive another update in the next tick.
+    As it is very performance costly that maybe dozens of hoppers of an empty hopper system are updated every tick, you can specify if hoppers should even be set back on cooldown, if they haven't pushed, pulled or picked up an item.
+- `hopper.updatesPerTick`: `0`
+  - By default, there is no limit on how many block updates can be scheduled per tick.
+    As it would be very performance costly to have scheduled hundreds of hopper updates scheduled on the same tick, you can change this number, to limit the number of hopper updates that are allowed to be scheduled per tick.
+    If a hopper update would be scheduled on a tick that is already on the max value, the update is scheduled on the next tick that's not on the max value.

 ### FAQ
 #### What are your sources?
 Every information about the logic for pushing, pulling and picking up items came from the [minecraft fandom wiki](https://minecraft.fandom.com/wiki/Hopper).